Yellow Teas

 Huang Ya (黄芽) is a Yellow Tea that farmers produce from tea buds – "Huang Ya" literally means "Yellow Buds".

 Though it is not so straightforward with Huo Shan Huang Ya.
-The name comes from Huo Mountain in Anhui Province, where this tea grows.
+The name derives from Huo Mountain in Anhui Province, where this tea grows.
 Despite its name, Huoshan Huangya can be made solely of buds or from buds and one or two leaves.

 Some Other Types of Yellow Tea